joelspadin/keyboard-latency-tester/README.md

 ## Results

 The `results` folder contains test results for various keyboards.

+For aggregate results and latency rankings, see [`results/chart.ipynb`](results/chart.ipynb).

-Files are organized as follows:
+The results for individual keyboards are organized as follows:

 ```
 results/<firmware>/<keyboard>/<interface>-<interface_speed>[-<debounce_type>].csv